SamuelePolimi/LAMPO/README.md

 - `--n_evaluations` at each iteration, how many evaluations do you want
 - `--batch_size` how many sample should we take from the `n_evaluations` to learn
 - `--imitation_learning` how many demonstration do we want to use
+- `-z` to do importance sampling with normalization (otherwise the default is without)

 If you want, provided that the folder mentioned is created, you can launch also single experiments, very similarly